Winged Magic

 Winged Magic is a fantasy novel by Mary H. Herbert, published by TSR in 1996.

 Plot summary

-Winged Magic is a tale of human/equine relationships, where sentient horses converse fluently with their human friends.
+Winged Magic is a novel in which sentient horses are able to speak fluently with their human friends.

 Reception

 Paul Pettengale reviewed Winged Magic for Arcane magazine, rating it a 7 out of 10 overall.
 Pettengale comments that "The characters are soft and understated, and perhaps more believable for it, and although the writing is hardly world-class, it maintains a pace which carries you gently through the book without you really noticing.
 Yes, this is fun, with a distinctly feminine touch, and though saccharine, I think it's worth checking out."